IMLA’s Aims and Objectives

 Annual General Meeting

 IMLA will hold an Annual General Meeting in November each year.
 At the AGM the appointments for Chair and fellow Directors are agreed.
-In addition the meeting considers the annual accounts, agrees the annual subscription, discusses and agrees any amendments to the Constitution and appoint the auditors for the coming year.
+In addition the meeting considers the annual accounts, agrees the annual subscription, and discusses and agrees any amendments to the Constitution.

-The financial year for IMLA runs from July 1st to June 30th and each Member shall pay a subscription, which is set annually by the Executive Committee in an amount sufficient to meet the objectives of IMLA for the ensuing year.
+The financial year for IMLA runs from July 1st to June 30th.
+Each Member shall pay a subscription, which is set annually by the Executive Committee in an amount sufficient to meet the objectives of IMLA for the ensuing year and approved at the preceding AGM.

 The membership fee (Full and Associate) will be invoiced for in June of each year and is payable on or before 31st July.
 Members and Associates joining part-way through a year will be invoiced for the number of months membership is held until the renewal date.
 Details of the current fees are on the website.
 Where payment has not been received by 31st July, and the member has not been able to offer a satisfactory explanation as to when it may be expected, that member’s membership may be temporarily suspended until payment is received.